shujaat81/Machine_learning_projects/Housing_prices/readme.md

 # Housing Prices Prediction
-In this 'simple linear reggression model', we are predicting housing prices in accordance with one feature "size".
+In this 'simple linear reggression model', we are building a mathematical model using python to minimize the cost/error function by using gradient descent(No external library is used).

 # Prerequisites